Realm Data and Partitioning Strategy Behind the WildAid O-FISH Mobile Apps

 Photoobject. will step through how we implemented this.

 The general rule is that it isn't the best practice to store images in a database as they consume a lot of valuable storage space.
-A typical solution is to keep the image in some store with plentiful, cheap capacity (e.g., a block store such as Amazon S3.)
-The O-FISH app's issue is that it's probable that the officer's phone has no internet connectivity when they create the boarding report and attach photos, so uploading them to S3 can't be done at that time.
+A typical solution is to keep the image in some store with plentiful, cheap capacity (e.g., a block store such as cloud storage - Amazon S3 of Microsoft Blob Storage.)
+The O-FISH app's issue is that it's probable that the officer's phone has no internet connectivity when they create the boarding report and attach photos, so uploading them to cloud object storage can't be done at that time.
 As a compromise, O-FISH stores the image in the

-Photoobject, but when the device has internet access, that image is uploaded to S3, removed from the
+Photoobject, but when the device has internet access, that image is uploaded to cloud object storage, removed from the

 Photoobject and replaced with the S3 link.
 This is why the